 Ironjawz are more straight-forward but they also have few combos that really benefit from wise placement of the units, for example Mighty Destroyers can be done up to 5 times in a turn if you trigger the right sequence, Mawcrusha Stomp can decimate enemy units if you activate it against the right unit, Smashing and Bashing allows you to fight before your opponent as long as you start with the easiest fights first, and so on.
 Timing is the essence, but for the most part they are a satisfying army to play.

-For the same reason, monsters will not disappear in this or future seasons.
-They still get to use Monstrous Rampages and are still tougher and scarier units than others.
+Monsters are not the focus of competitive rules anymore, but are still important, especially for their use of Monstrous Rampages.
 A Megaboss on Mawcrusha is an essential unit in an Ironjawz army, but the other complimentary units may change depending on the meta and the current season rules.

-The recommendation is, if you don’t follow the continuous changes in the competitive world, to focus on what best suits your current requirements, in particular when choosing weapon loadouts if you are not planning to magnetise the weapons, and continue as if the current rules did not exist.
+The recommendation is, if you don’t follow the continuous changes in the competitive world, to focus on what best suits your current requirements, in particular when choosing weapon loadouts if you are not planning to magnetise the weapons.
+Generally speaking 2″ weapons are more useful in big blocks (20+ models), while 1″ weapons have better to hit/wound stats.
 There’s always time to adapt if you need to participate in a more competitive tournament, first you need the experience on the field with your new army.
 And start painting them!

 Orruk Warclans is a good battletome, with a bit for everyone, that will satisfy many palates.